Assessment

 The points or grades the students get from different assessed tasks/tests do not directly indicate the grade in the report card but give feedback on where the student is doing well and where they need to improve.
 Criteria for different objectives and their grade boundaries will also always be discussed and given before each assessed task/test considering the age of the students.

 Final assessment of each subject describes how well and to what extent the student has reached the targeted learning objectives of the Finnish core curriculum in the subject at the end of studying that subject.
-For some subjects end already before grade 9 e.g., the final grade for history will be given at the end of grade 8 because history won’t be studied in the grade 9.
+Some subjects end already before Year 9, for example, the final grade for history will be given at the end of Year 8 because history won’t be studied in the Year 9.

 Behavior Assessment